 - 1 pound turnips (optional)

-1 Place bacon strips in a large (5 to 6 quart), thick-bottomed Dutch oven.
-Set the heat to medium high and cook the bacon until much of the fat has been rendered.
+1 Cook the bacon and render the bacon fat: Place bacon strips in a large (5 to 6 quart), thick-bottomed Dutch oven.
+Set the heat to medium and cook the bacon until much of the fat has been rendered.
 Remove bacon to a paper-towel lined plate.

 Pour off all but 1 Tbsp of the bacon fat from pot.
 (Do not pour down the drain or you will clog your drain when the fat hardens as it cools.)

-2 Preheat oven to 300°F. While the bacon is cooking, in a large bowl, whisk together the flour, hot paprika, smoked paprika, 1 teaspoon of salt and 1 teaspoon of black pepper.
+2 Dredge short ribs in flour spice mixture: Preheat oven to 300°F. While the bacon is cooking, in a large bowl, whisk together the flour, hot paprika, smoked paprika, 1 teaspoon of salt and 1 teaspoon of black pepper.
 Dredge the short ribs in the flour mixture.

-3 Add the short ribs to the pot with the bacon fat, taking care to not crowd the pot (work in batches if necessary).
+3 Brown the short ribs in the bacon fat: Add the short ribs to the pot with the bacon fat, taking care to not crowd the pot (work in batches if necessary).
 Brown on all sides, about 3 to 5 minutes per side.

-4 Use tongs or a slotted spoon to remove the short ribs from the pot to a bowl.
+4 Cook the onions and garlic: Use tongs or a slotted spoon to remove the short ribs from the pot to a bowl.
 Add the chopped onions to the pot.
 Sprinkle with 1/2 teaspoon of salt.
 Cook until translucent, about 4 minutes.

 Add the garlic and cook for an additional minute.